rocjs/roc/docs/config/README.md

 You can override the current the location and name for the `roc.config.js` file using the `-c, --config` flag.
 The path can be either relative to the current working directory or absolute.

 ## Configuration in extensions
 The section above talked about how configuration files are managed in applications but it holds mostly true for extensions as well.
-They follow the same structure in `roc.config.js`; however they must mainly be managed, meaning they can basically be called anything and be located anywhere.
+They follow the same structure in `roc.config.js`; however they must manually be managed, meaning they can basically be called anything and be located anywhere.

 They also have the option to export a meta configuration file, a `roc.config.meta.js` file.
 This file is important to add extra data that is non-existing in the `roc.config.js` file.